 Back in 2017, this agency listed global view and its everyday life scenes from around the globe as a trend.
 This is the natural evolution of that trend, a more in-depth take on the same concepts.

-With diversity and global community at the centre of many other experts' visual trends reports, this one is one to include in your work for sure.back to menu ↑
+With diversity and the global community at the center of many other experts' visual trends reports, this one is one to include in your work for sure.

 Touch and Tactility

-Sensorial imagery that transmit the notions of touch, physical connection, textures.
+Sensorial imagery that transmits the notions of touch, physical connection, textures.

 This one is also in direct opposition to 2017's trend for connectivity with machines and interaction with technology.
 For Adobe, human beings are longing for contact with other humans and with nature this year.

-If you can adapt this concept to your niche, a creative use of sensorial images can be productive.back to menu ↑
+If you can adapt this concept to your niche, creative use of sensorial images can be productive.